 We can be our own worst enemy.
-We replay in our minds our failures and shortcomings, causing guilt and shame.
-Guilt is a feeling of remorse or regret for an offense or wrong you commit.
-The good news is you can take steps to correct the wrongs and make up for them in your life.
-However, note, guilt can be real or imagined in your mind.
+We replay our failures and shortcomings in our minds, causing guilt and shame.
+Guilt is feeling remorse or regret for an offense or wrong you commit.
+The good news is that you can correct the wrongs and make up for them in your life.
+However, note guilt can be real or imagined in your mind.

 Shame, on the other hand, is an attack on your personhood.
-It is the feeling you are not okay, and there is something wrong with you.
+It is the feeling you are not okay and something is wrong with you.
 You deserve to feel the pain for your actions.
 You think you are the reason for your problems.

 Lord, help me know how much you love me.
 Forgive me for the wrongs I have committed toward others.
 Help me discern the difference between genuine and false guilt.
 Let your love transform my being so I might be a light of grace and not be ashamed of who I am.
 Thank you that I am your beloved.
 Amen